Fall 2021: Tu, 12:10-2:00, SLB tbd

 Follows Law School Calendar

-The Clinic’s mission is to train students in environmental advocacy through skills-based seminars, interdisciplinary project work, and collaboration with the Natural Resources Defense Council and other significant environmental organizations.
-Students are assigned to teams of two-to-four members drawn from both the law school and the School of Forestry & Environmental Science.
+The clinic’s mission is to train students in environmental advocacy through skills-based seminars, interdisciplinary project work, and collaboration with the Natural Resources Defense Council and other significant environmental organizations.
+Students are assigned to teams of two-to-four members drawn from both the Law School and the School of the Environment.
 Teams work on a project developed in collaboration with client organizations, with most projects having both legal and policy components.
-In addition to covering substantive areas of environmental law, Clinic seminars help students master the tools of effective environmental advocacy, including the abilities to research law and science, write and cite persuasively, navigate environmental organizations, and manage projects cooperatively.
+In addition to covering substantive areas of environmental law, clinic seminars help students master the tools of effective environmental advocacy, including the abilities to research law and science, write and cite persuasively, navigate environmental organizations, and manage projects cooperatively.
 Enrollment limited to eighteen.
-For all questions, please email email@example.com.
+For all questions, please e-mail email@example.com.

 Note: Attendance at the first-class meeting is mandatory for admitted students and for those on the waiting list who wish to remain in consideration for admission if a place becomes available.
 Admitted students must confirm their participation in advance of the first class by a date designated by the instructors.
 A no-drop policy applies.